aimee-mcneil-melville/ToDo-Full-Stack/README.md

 9. _As a user, I want to be able to erase all the comments so that I can start afresh._
   - Think about how to remove the contents of the file without actually deleting it.
 Or perhaps it should be deleted?
   - You'll need to add another key to the menu, perhaps 'd'.
-  - You may want to think about an "Are you sure?" prompt to prevent accidents!
+  - You may want to think about an "Are you sure?" prompt to prevent accidents.

 10. _As a user, I want any new artworks I add to the data directory to be listed, so that I don't need to modify the program every time._
-  - Hint: `fs.readdir`... another chance to practice callbacks!
+  - Hint: `fs.readdir` This is another chance to practice callbacks.

 ## Testing